What do you want to do?

 If you’re unsure of the route and we’re open, pop into our shop and ask for directions; we’ll be happy to show you the way.
 The other great resource for not getting lost on Bowen Island is Tourism Bowen Island.
 They have some great maps, and friendly people.
 Only a short walk from the cove too right next to the bus stop you’ll be waiting at anyways.

 The 1 hour hiking groups: we’ve got two routes for you.
-One is up to Dorman Point.
+One is up to Dorman Point, read about the Dorman Point Trail here.
 Just cross the grass field (left after you walk off the ferry), and start heading up.
-It’s a semi-steep 45min uphill hike to a beautiful view point.
-This out and back gives you a great view of Vancouver.
+It’s a steep 45min uphill hike to a beautiful view point of Vancouver.

 If you’ve already done this; there’s a secret trail behind the mailboxes on Dorman Road.
 The hike takes you up to a water tower overlooking the city.
 Search for Valhalla and you’re on your way.
 Not recommended for those not up for an adventure in getting lost.